RogerFK/MTFPlus/README.md

 Ammo5: 150
 Ammo7: 300
 Ammo9: 100
+HP: 130
 Broadcast: <i><b>You are the <u><color=#60D>Specialist</color></u>.
 Your task is to eliminate SCP threats.</b></i>
 ```

-To add other ItemManager Items, just add `IM:XXX` where XXX is the number [as seen here:](https://github.com/Androxanik/ItemManager/wiki/Reserved-Psuedo-IDs)
+To add other ItemManager Items, just add `IM:XXX` where XXX is the number [as seen here.](https://github.com/Androxanik/ItemManager/wiki/Reserved-Psuedo-IDs)

+Additional examples are provided in the [wiki: https://github.com/RogerFK/MTFPlus/wiki](https://github.com/RogerFK/MTFPlus/wiki)
 # Configs / Default values
 The only config, currently, is `mtfp_enable`.
 Works as advertised.